aulb/aulb.github.io.old/_posts/2017-11-02-storytime.markdown

 - ◇ What interests you
 - ◇ What motivates you to go to work everyday
 - ◇ What makes you happy
+- ◇ What do you do for fun
 - ◇ What are your greatest strengths, greatest weakness
 - ◇ What do you do at work, how is your work?
 - ◇ Under 1 minute tell me about yourself